anuragverma108/SwapReads/README.md

 Your involvement helps to improve the project and make it better for everyone.
 Thank you for your contributions!

+my contribution(@Chitrakadyan2005)
+- Enhanced the visibility of active navbar links by changing their color to **Crimson (#DC143C)** and applying a bold style.
+This update improves user experience by making the active page easily identifiable.
+The change adds a touch of vibrant color, making the navigation bar look more polished and appealing.

 Kindly go through [CONTRIBUTING.md](CONTRIBUTING.md) to understand everything from setup to contributing guidelines.

 If you would like to contribute to the project, please follow our contribution guidelines.